Simhyeon/dcsv/README.md

 ## Basic usage

 Refer [Usage](./docs/usage.md) for more usages.
-But docs.rs is always better in general.
+Docs.rs is also useful in general.

+Include dcsv in cargo.toml file first.

 ```toml
 [dependencies]